 Ringworm is classified based on the part of the body it affects.

 - Tinea capitis: This fungal infection affects the scalp.
 It is also known by the name of scalp ringworm.
 (Tinea: Technical term for ringworm.)
 (Capitis: Latin for “of the head“)

 - Tinea cruris: This fungal infection affects the skin around the inner thighs, buttocks, and groin.
 It is also known as the Jock itch.
 (Cruris: Latin for “of the leg”)

-- Tinea pedis: This fungal infection affects both the foot in between the fingernails and toenails.
+- Tinea pedis: This fungal infection affects both the foot, in between the fingernails and toenails.
 It is also known as Athlete’s foot.
 (Pedis: Latin for “of the foot”)

 Symptoms of Ringworm

-The symptoms vary depending upon the site of infection.
-Here are the general symptoms of ringworm:
+Ringworm symptoms vary depending upon the site of infection.
+The following are the common characteristic symptoms of the disease.

 - Red, scaly, itchy, with raised patches.